abarker/camel-snake-pep8/README.rst

 tuples very well, and it does not try to modify any names in the context of import statements.

-Note that the autopep8 program (which is pip installable) can be used to automatically change many syntactical and spacing issues, but it does not do renaming.
-If that program is also used it should be done as a separate step, and some testing should be done between running the two programs to help isolate any problems which might be introduced.
+Note that a formatting program such as autopep8 (which is pip installable) can be used to automatically fix many syntactical and spacing issues, but they do not rename variables.
+If such a program is also used it should be done as a separate step, and some testing should be done between running the two programs to help isolate any problems which might be introduced.

 * **Use this software at your own risk.** This program has various features to try to avoid introducing errors in renaming, but correctness cannot be